QuickBooks Blog

 2. Differentiate purchase orders and invoices

-For example, a local coffee shop wants to buy five cases of espresso from their favourite distributor.
-The coffee shop owner might sign a purchase order when they buy the product.
-The distributor will issue an invoice meaning that the customer has received the products and now is required to pay for them.
+A purchase order serves as a purchase contract between a buyer and seller.
+For example, a local coffee shop wants to buy five cases of espresso from their favourite distributor, the owner might sign a purchase order when they buy the product.
+The distributor will then issue an invoice meaning that the customer has received the products and is now required to pay for them.

 Differentiate purchase orders and invoices